 This strategy is so simple that it’s easy to dismiss.
 We have dismissed it many times, and we have not looked at the strategy for about 7-8 years.
 The temptation to develop more powerful and complex strategies is always lurking in the back of any trader’s head.

 The strategy is a so-called trend-following strategy that only looks at the price and nothing else.
 The strategy doesn’t care about news, earnings, valuations, sentiment, interest rates, and so on.
 The only focus is what the market is doing, not what it’s supposed to be doing.
-It can’t get any simpler than that.
+It can’t get any simpler than that (a simple algorithm).

-One trader legend, Paul Tudor Jones, once said this about the 200-day moving average:
+One trader legend, Paul Tudor Jones, once said this about the 200-day moving average in an interview with the author Michel Covel:

 My metric for everything I look at is the 200-day moving average of closing prices.
 I’ve seen too many things go to zero, stocks and commodities.
 The whole trick in investing is: “How do I keep from losing everything?”
 If you use the 200-day moving average rule, then you get out.
 You play defense, and you get out.